makendon/kits-dna/about.md

 - Product management
   - Internal
   - Public sector

-## Fun
+- Random stuff

-Here's some hobbies to put a personal touch on a *work* focussed about me page!
+## :mirror_ball: Fun

-:soccer: Newcastle United fan, no season ticket unfortunately but I'm a big enough fan where it can impact your weekend! :raising_hand_man: was a hero of mine growing up.
+:soccer: Newcastle United fan! :raising_hand_man: was a hero of mine growing up.

-:golf: I don't play or practice enough golf, so I don't have a handicap.
-It's difficult but good fun, and there's something about trying to challenge myself and improve - albeit slowly - that resonates with me.
-Will i ever be a single digit handicap, probably not, but something to aim for.
+:golf: I don't play or practice enough but there's something about the challenge of improving that i love - tough game.

-:ski: We were lucky as kids to go skiing every other year, and it's now our main holiday.
-I'm not a beach person for more than a day, doesn't mean I don't like hot places - Hawaii and Utah are too incredible places i've been lucky enough to travel too.
+:ski: Started skiing at 6 years old in Canada, and have since skied in Switzerland, Norway, France and Italy.

-:video_game: I used to enjoy downtime with the PlayStation before focussing more time on, well, this project and growing my tech skills.
+:video_game: I mainly play sport games, not played much since becoming a Dad and spending more spare time on tech projects.